Murf vs ElevenLabs Pricing: Seats, Units and the 1-Seat Trap

 ElevenLabs wins raw realism more often.
-Murf wins when the job is controlled production, not just a great-sounding narrator.
+Murf wins when the job is controlled production.
+But the fact that decides it for teams isn't voice quality — it's that every self-serve Murf tier is a single-seat plan.

 Direct answer